 Osteoarthritis and Physical Therapy

-For a lot of people, the thought of knee or hip arthritis leads right to joint replacement surgery.
+For many people, the thought of knee or hip arthritis leads right to joint replacement surgery.
 While total hip or knee replacement surgery is an effective treatment for severe pain and disability related to OA, it’s not for everyone and certainly shouldn’t be the first line of treatment.
 Hip and knee replacements are major surgical procedures and are accompanied by significant risk.

 On top of that, both require months of recovery and rehab, and neither is a guaranteed solution with data showing that between 1 in 5 and 1 in 10 patients are not happy with the outcome after total joint replacement.